JaffaKetchup/flutter_map_tile_caching/README.md

 ### Migrate to v3 from v2

 Unfortunately, because so much has changed, the best way to migrate is to rewrite the appropriate areas of your project with the new features.
 I've tried to make v3 super easy to understand and use, even with all the new functionality, so I hope you don't find this too hard.
-I cannot foresee another update as big as this any time in the future, so hopefully future major releases shouldn't need 'migrating' as such.
-I'm always planning functionality however!
+Unfortunatley, the next major release may also require a large migration, as this library 'fully matures'.

 ## Offline/Caching Behaviour